-The Trails and Open Space Coalition is a 501c3 nonprofit created in 1987, and committed to preserving open space and parks and creating a network of trails, bikeways and greenways for the Pikes Peak region.
-We have a staff of four people and are governed by a board of directors.
+The Trails and Open Space Coalition is a 501c3 nonprofit created in 1987.
+We are committed to preserving open spaces and parks, as well as creating a network of trails, bikeways, and greenways for the Pikes Peak Region.
+We have a small staff and are governed by a board of directors.
 As a 501c3 nonprofit organization, the Trails and Open Space Coalition (TOSC) receives NO government funds of any kind.
-Most of our support comes from individual contributions from people who care about parks and trails.
+Most of our support comes from individual contributions and people who care about our parks and trails.
 A smaller part of our revenue comes from grants and fundraising events.

 We are sometimes confused with TOPS (Colorado Springs Trails, Open Space and Parks), which is the part of the Colorado Springs City government that administers the TOPS tax spending.
-The TOPS ordinance allocates sales tax funding for trails, open space and parks.
+The TOPS ordinance allocates sales tax funding for trails, open spaces, and parks.
 Each year, the TOPS sales tax generates about $6M in revenue.
 The Trails and Open Space Coalition was instrumental in the 1997 passage of TOPS.